-People use lysine for cold sores (herpes labialis).
-They also use it for athletic performance, diabetes, and many other uses, but there is no good scientific evidence to support these uses.
+People use lysine for cold sores, canker sores, athletic performance, diabetes, and many other conditions, but there is no good scientific evidence to support most of these uses.

 Possibly Effective for

 Special Precautions and Warnings

 When applied to the skin: Lysine is possibly safe for most people when used short-term.
 Pregnancy and breast-feeding: There isn't enough reliable information to know if lysine is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Lysinuric protein intolerance: Lysine supplementation might cause diarrhea and stomachcramps in children who have this rare genetic disorder.

 Lysine might reduce the effects of some gastrointestinal drugs called 5-HT4 agonists.